ZenIDTeam/ZenID-ios/README.md

 )
 // Controller
 let camera = Camera()
-Let cameraView = CameraView()
+let cameraView = CameraView()
 let selfieController = SelfieController(camera: camera, view: contentView, modelsUrl: URL.modelsFolder.appendingPathComponent("face"))
 selfieController.delegate = self
 selfieController.configure(configuration: selfieControllerConfig)
 ```

 > [!IMPORTANT]
-> You should always keep one instance of `Camera`, even when you have more controllers (such as SelfieController, FacelivenessController, DocumentController).
+> You should always keep one instance of `Camera`, even when you have more controllers (such as `SelfieController`, `FacelivenessController` or `DocumentController`).

 Add the `CameraView` into your view hierarchy in order to see the camera's UI and live feed.

 You can turn off all visualisations by setting the `showVisualisation: false`.
 After that you are free to build your own UI.

 The delegate of the controller is following: